bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_sampling_reconstruction.md

 # Add menu entry to sidebar.
 [menu.discrete]
-  name = "Reconstruction of D-to-C converter" weight = 24
+  name = "Reconstruction of sinusoidal signals" weight = 22
-  parent = "Sampling and reconstruction"
+  parent = "Basics of sampling and reconstruction"

 +++

 In this section we will describe the reconstruction process of the D-to-C convertor which converts the sequence of discrete-time samples $x[n]$ into the continuous-time signal $x(t)$.

-### Conceptual video
+## Conceptual video
 <iframe width="100%" height="450" src="https://www.youtube.com/embed/xeW5RyqHVis" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Ideal D-to-C convertor